mrgaryg/oreilley_git_collaboration/README.md

 This is change that was made in a different branch.
 I am making this change because I locked the master branch

 Conflicts will happen depending on the order of what gets merged

+## Rebase and Cherry pick
+When you want to update your branch with another, withou merging.
+For example updating your branch with bug fixes

+- `rebase`: general change to history

+- cherry pick